 Once this first initial chart has been created, simply copy and paste it so you have two identical charts side by side.

-Note: Do not configure the respective dates in each table at this stage as GDS will strip them when creating the blended data source.
+Note: Do not configure the respective dates in each table at this stage as we will be changing the utilised date dimension in the next step.

 With both charts selected, right click and from the displayed menu select ‘Blend data’.
 This will result in the creation of a new chart populated from your newly created blended data source.